 The Winooski Valley Park District is a 501(c)3 non-profit and Vermont Municipality whose mission is to plan, acquire, and manage lands and waters within the boundaries of its member municipalities in the Winooski River Valley for the purposes of conservation, preservation of natural areas, establishment of parks, and resource-based education and recreation.
 The WVPD seven member communities are Burlington, Colchester, Essex, Jericho, South Burlington, Williston and Winooski.

 Created in 1972, today the WVPD manages 18 parks and natural areas with over 1,750+ acres of conserved land within the boundaries of it member municipalities.
 The WVPD also provides environmental education to local schools and afterschool programs, operates a February Vacation and Summer Day Camp, and collaborates with a wide variety of local partners, organizations and volunteer groups to promote land management and conservation in the lower Winooski Valley.

-WVPD parks are managed for public access, are free and open to the public, and are preserved permanently as conservation areas.
+WVPD parks are managed for public access, are free and open to the public year round, and are preserved permanently as conservation areas.

 The WVPD offices are located at the Ethan Allen Homestead in Burlington and are open Monday – Friday from 8:00am to 4:00pm, except for major Holidays.

 How does the WVPD funding system work?
 About 80% of the WVPD’s operating budget is generated by payments from the seven member towns.
 Each annual “fair share” payment is calculated utilizing the most recent population and grand list data for each town: